FlindersFAME/fame.github.io/People/_posts/2021-01-01-sarah-giles.md

 title: Sarah Giles
 author: Sarah Giles
 tag: Researchers
-excerpt: "Postdoctoral Research Associate as part of the FAME laboratory at Flinders University\n"
+excerpt: "Research Associate in the Edwards lab\n"
 ---

 I currently hold the position of Postdoctoral Research Associate as part of the FAME laboratory at Flinders University.